how to choose colors for a painting with harmony

 These are the templates I cut out of newsprint years ago.
 Today I still use these same templates to choose the paint colors for each individual painting.

-Complimentary color scheme
+Complementary color scheme template

-Double compliment color scheme
+Double complement color scheme

 the following two schemes are the ones I use most often.